JJ/hoborg/text/text.md

 to run to the next comisaría and denounce me for anti-popular activities.
 What could they take from me?
 My freedom?
 My life?
-They can have it all and good riddance, I've always lived next to a rail yard and, before I'm caught, I'll die in them.
+They can have it all and good riddance, I've always lived next to a rail yard and, before I'm caught, I'll do myself and die in them.

 As a point of fact, I was about to do exactly that the day they took my railway from me.
 The name of Jacksonville had just been changed to